 7.2 If the dealer reasonably forms the opinion that a disruption or similar event, which would compromise the integrity of the game, has occurred or is occurring, he/she shall announce a “no spin” and the spin shall be void.

-7.3 Where the casino operator has reason to believe that an incorrect result has been entered into the game system or communicated to the roulette terminal, it shall cause the results to be recalculated on the basis of the actual outcome.
+7.3 Where the Casino Operator has reason to believe that an incorrect result has been entered into the Game System or communicated to the Roulette Terminal, it shall cause the results to be recalculated on the basis of the actual outcome.

-7.4 Where in the opinion of the casino operator an amount has been credited to a player by a roulette terminal or game system:
+7.4 Where in the opinion of the Casino Operator an amount has been credited to a player by a Roulette Terminal or Game System:

-as a result of the terminal or game system malfunctioning; or
+as a result of the terminal or Game System malfunctioning; or

-after a terminal or the game system has malfunctioned and before it has been repaired,
+after a terminal or the Game System has malfunctioned and before it has been repaired,

-the casino operator may refuse to pay or credit the player with the amount.
+the Casino Operator may refuse to pay or credit the player with the amount.

-7.5 Where the casino operator refuses to pay or credit an amount pursuant to rule 7.4, the casino operator shall:
+7.5 Where the Casino Operator refuses to pay or credit an amount pursuant to rule 7.4, the Casino Operator shall:

-report the matter to a Gambling Inspector in accordance with approved procedures;
+report the matter to a Gambling Inspector in accordance with any applicable Minimum Operating Standards;

-ensure that the roulette terminalor, as the case may be, the game system involved is not operated or otherwise dealt with by any person until the malfunction has been investigated and dealt with in accordance with approved procedures; and
+ensure that the Roulette Terminal or, as the case may be, the Game System involved is not operated or otherwise dealt with by any person until the malfunction has been investigated and dealt with in accordance with any applicable Minimum Operating Standards; and

 refund any credit or credits wagered by the player for the round in relation to which the payment of any prize is being refused.